Jackson County Service Availability (COVID-19)

 - County employees are encouraged to stay home if they are sick or have been around someone who has tested positive for COVID-19

-- Posters reminding individuals of proper precautions as well as available services and contact info will be posted at our facilities
+- Posters reminding individuals of proper precautions will be posted at our facilities

-The County is also asking residents to help us in these efforts by doing the following if you HAVE to come into our offices:
+The County is also asking residents to help us in these efforts by doing the following:

 - If something CAN wait until a later date, please avoid visiting one of our facilities in person